Update Kitchen Countertop With Stenciling

 Using an oil-based paint on plastic laminate will provide the best and most durable finish.
 It is wise to use an oil-based primer first, so that the finished coat gets a good grip.
 The finish coats of urethane are tough, but they are really only as good as the substrate surface below them.

-First, scrub the countertop with a strong detergent solution, rinse it well and then scrub it again.
+First, scrub the countertop with a strong detergent solution, rinse it well, and then scrub it again.
 It is imperative that no oil or grease residues from foods are left on the surface; otherwise, even the primer may not adhere well.
 Hand sand it lightly with a medium grit sandpaper on a sanding block.
 Follow this with fine sandpaper on the sanding block.

 Use your vacuum cleaner brush attachment and remove as much of the sanding dust as possible.
 Wait an hour or so for any dust to settle.
 Often, very fine dust will escape your vacuum cleaner bag and settle again on the surface.
 Then, wipe the surface with a damp cloth to remove any traces of dust.

 Apply the oil-based primer, and let it dry for the amount of time specified on the can.
 People often think that letting primer dry “really good” for a long time first is best, but this is not true.
-Apply your first finish coat of oil-based pant followed by a second coat.
+Apply your first finish coat of oil-based paint, followed by a second coat.
 Follow the paint manufacturer’s drying time recommendations between finish coats, too.

 Now comes the fun part: stenciling!
 The array of stencils is tremendous.
 Most local art or craft stores have a wide selection of both simple and complex overlay stencils.
 If you plan to do your walls later, it is a good idea to buy all your matching stencils at the same time.